-If you need basic information on the Sun system, refer to Getting Started with SunOS: Beginner's Guide.
+If you need basic information on the Sun system, refer to SunOS User's Guide: Getting Started .
 See ed(1) in the SunOS Reference Manual for a nutshell description of the ed commands.

 4.1.
-Getting Started

-The ed text editor is an interactive program for creating and modifying text, using directions that you provide from your workstation.
+Getting Started The ed text editor is an interactive program for creating and modifying text, using directions that you provide from your workstation.
 The text can be a document, a program or perhaps data for a program.